When to Search Full Text Resources

 Better searching generally means searching citations in databases which will give you better and more manageable number of hits that you can evaluate.

 Never hesitate to Ask a Librarian for advice.

-subject terms = less hits & better
+subject words = less hits & better

 keywords = more hits & sometimes worse

-A keyword is loose.
+A keyword is very loose.
 It means the word appears anywhere--title, author, notes, description, publisher, etc., or in the full text when that is available.